 An excess of gastrin can occur due to a gastrin-secreting tumour (gastrinoma, also known as Zollinger-Ellison syndrome) occurring within the small intestine (specifically within the upper part known as a duodenum) or in the pancreas.
 In gastrinomas, high levels of gastrin moving around the gut stimulate acid release, leading to stomach and small intestine ulcers (sores on the lining of the organs) that may burst.
 High levels of stomach acid can also cause diarrhoea because the lining of the small intestine becomes damaged.
 When a gastrinoma is diagnosed it is important to consider a genetic condition called multiple endocrine neoplasia type 1 (MEN1).

-High levels of circulating gastrin can also occur when the pH of the stomach is high (i.e. not acidic enough), for example, in pernicious anaemia (a blood disorder caused by insufficiency of vitamin B12) or atrophic gastritis (when the stomach lining is damaged chronically inflamed and unable to produce and release acid), and during treatment with antacid drugs.
+High levels of circulating gastrin can also occur when the pH of the stomach is high (i.e. not acidic enough), for example, in pernicious anaemia (a blood disorder caused by insufficiency of vitamin B12) or atrophic gastritis (when the stomach lining is chronically inflamed and unable to produce and release acid), and during treatment with antacid drugs.

 As gastrin also stimulates growth of the stomach lining, it is thought that high gastrin levels may play a role in the development of certain cancers of the digestive tract such as gastric cancer.
-However, this has not been proven .more work is required to suggest such a link.
+However, more work is required to suggest such a link.